BlakeDalmas/webdev_final/source/xbox/xbox_pages/games.rst

 .. _Amazon: https://www.amazon.com/Call-Duty-Modern-Warfare-Xbox-360/dp/B009DKVVBU

-   *Call of Duty: Modern Warfare 3* was released on November 8, 2011 and the Xbox 360's best-selling game with 14.23 million copies sold worldwide. *Call of Duty MW3* is a first-person shooter game developed by Infinity Ward and Sledgehammer Games and is published by Activision.
+   *Call of Duty: Modern Warfare 3* was released on November 8, 2011 and was the Xbox 360's best-selling game with 14.23 million copies sold worldwide. *Call of Duty MW3* is a first-person shooter game developed by Infinity Ward and Sledgehammer Games and is published by Activision.
 It is the eighth installment of the *Call of Duty* franchise and the third installment of the Modern Warfare story line.